-The mission of the studio is to promote the appreciation and understanding of flamenco art form in the wider community through educational and cultural activities.
+Our mission is to promote the appreciation and understanding of flamenco art form in the wider community through educational and cultural activities.
 Studio Flamenca was founded by dancer/teacher, Micaela Harari.
-Harari has trained with leading dance and flamenco artists and teacher in the United States and Spain.
-She has over two decades of experience in teaching children and adults, performing, choreographing and lecturing.
+Harari has trained with leading dance and flamenco artists and teachers in the United States and Spain.
+She has over two decades of experience in teaching children and adults, performing, choreographing, and lecturing.

 “Si tu sueno es bailar, deja de sonar y hazlo”

 "If your dream is to dance, stop dreaming and do it."

 Flamenco dance is exciting, challenging, and rewarding.
 Learning flamenco develops musicality, coordination, poise, and self-confidence.
 At Studio Flamenca there are classes for all ages and levels from absolute beginners to professional training.
 Class content includes warm-up exercises, “bracero” arm work, “markajes” basic steps, “vueltas” turns, “zapateado” foot work, and choreography.
 Rhythmic training is an integral part of the class.
 Personal attention is given to all.
 Students participate in end-of-the-year performances and community events.

 “.El Flamenco grita lo que mi alma calla”

 Studio Flamenca offers performances with professional dancers, singers, and musicians geared towards festivals, theatres, and private events.
 These are full-length programs of flamenco repertoire resembling the traditional Spanish Flamenco Tablaos, or clubs.
 Audiences are treated to a high-energy and virtuoso demonstration of pure flamenco art.
 Costumes, intense rhythms, castanets, shawls, fans, passionate singing, beautiful guitar music all come together for an unforgettable experience.

 Workshops and Master Classes